szpak/spock-global-unroll/README.md

 To override default test name expanding (with `#placeHolders` in a test name) `@Unroll` annotation with a custom text can used on top of a feature method or at the specification level.

+## Migration

+**Important!** Before any massive find & replace operation it is strongly recommended to commit all local changes to be able to easily restore the original state with `git reset --hard`.

+### Shell commands

+0. Run a complete build of the migrated project and write down a total number of tests (optional).
+1. Add `spock-global-unroll` dependency to a test scope (as described above).
+2. Execute the following (strange looking) command in the root of your project (or the root directory with tests):

+    ```
+    find . -type f -iname '*.groovy' -exec sed -ie ':a;N;$!ba;s/[\t ]\+\@Unroll[\r\n]\+//g' \{\} \;
+    ```

+3. Run a clean build of your project and verify that the number of tests is equal to (or greater then) measured before the migration.
+4. Commit and push changes.

+This command was tested on Linux with Fish and Bash.

+Plese note that I'm not a regex/sed expert, so feel free to create a PR with proposed enhancements.

 ## Rationale

 I've been always frustrated with the need to add `@Unroll` annotation for every parametrized test/feature (or at least at the class/specification